Andrelândia: Ecclesiastical circumscription

 The municipality is part of the Roman Catholic Diocese of São João del-Rei.

+Catholic missionary

+The African American priest Martin de Porres Ward was missionary in Andrelândia until his death, in 1999.
+Ward was given the title of honorary citizen in 1995.
+The bishop of the Roman Catholic Diocese of São João del-Rei, José Eudes Campos do Nascimento, gave start to the process of recognition of santity of Ward in 2020.

 Politics

 Administration

 According to the 1988 Constitution, Andrelândia is located in a presidential federal republic inspired by the American model.
 However, the Brazilian legal system follows the Roman-Germanic tradition of positive law, where municipal administration takes place through the executive and legislative branches.

 Before 1930, the municipalities were run by the presidentes of the town councils, also called executive agents.
 Municipal powers were separated into executive and legislative only after the Revolution of 1930.
 In 14 terms of office, 16 mayors passed through the mayoralty.
 In recent years the position was held by Samuel Isac Fonseca, of the Brazilian Social Democracy Party (PSDB), elected in Brazil's municipal elections in 2008 with 60.71% of the valid votes (4,624 votes) and reelected in the 2012 elections with 45.02% of the intentions (3,392 votes).
 Since the municipality has less than 200,000 voters, there was no second round.

 The legislative branch consists of the city council, composed of nine councilmen elected for four-year terms (in compliance with the provisions of Article 29 of the 1988 Constitution) and is composed as follows: three seats from the Brazilian Social Democracy Party (PSDB), two seats from the Brazilian Labor Party (PTB), two seats from the Workers' Party (PT); one seat from the Brazilian Democratic Movement Party (PMDB); and one seat from the Green Party (PV).
 It is up to the house to elaborate and vote on fundamental laws for the administration and the Executive, especially the participatory budget (Budget Guidelines Law).
 The municipality of Andrelândia is governed by an organic law, which was revised to adapt to the Constitutional Amendment no. 101 of 2000.
 The city is also the seat of a judicial district.
 According to the TRE-MG (Regional Electoral Court of Minas Gerais), the municipality had in 2006 9,315 voters.